Act One: 10 years

 It was clear something was wrong the moment her foot hit the sand.
 Before she could become aware of what exactly had happened, her left foot came even with the right and settled on the bottom for balance.
 This wrong was much slower.
 She became aware of something sliding with little effort into the meat of the arch of her foot.

-When she lifted her left foot to see the glass bottom of a pop bottle attached to the bottom of her foot like a button pinned to a jacket lapel, and the stream of blood dripping into the water, the “wrong” she sensed in her right foot, on which she had placed all her weight, began to explain itself.
-There appeared to be two such buttons in her right foot, and as her ankle acted like a gimbal to keep her upright, she thought she could hear one of the impaled glass pop bottle bottoms grinding against the bones in her foot.
+When she lifted her left foot to see the glass bottom of a pop bottle attached to the bottom of her foot like a button pinned to a jacket lapel, and the stream of blood dripping into the water, the “wrong” she sensed in her right foot, on which she had placed all her weight, began to describe itself.
+There appeared to be two such pop bottle bottom buttons in her right foot, and as her ankle acted like a gimbal to keep her upright, she thought she could hear one of the impaled glass shards grinding against the bones in her foot.
 It felt like a blade grinding over sandstone.
 It was impossible, but she thought she could hear it, like a sword tip being dragged against a castle wall.
-The dawning of this podiatrical emergency did not overwhelm the migraine, which was on the verge of bursting into her brain like a collapsing damn, rather, it became its complement, the two becoming one, like the soulful local harmony of a country ballad.
+The dawning of this podiatrical emergency did not overwhelm the migraine, which was on the verge of bursting into her brain like the flood from a collapsing dam; rather, it became its complement, the two becoming one, like the soulful harmony of a country ballad.

 It was like a slow-motion car wreck, her slowly falling backwards into the water, her scream cut short as water poured back from the displacement of her body, turning the scream into a fury of bubbles, before the water rolled off her face and her vocal cords hit the atmosphere again.